seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 Basic I/O
 ---------

-This tutorial shows the basic functionalities provided by any class of type :dox:`SmartFile FileIn` or :dox:`SmartFile FileOut`.
+This tutorial shows the basic functionalities provided by any class of type :dox:`FormattedFileIn` or :dox:`FormattedFileOut`.
 In particular, this tutorial adopts the classes :dox:`BamFileIn` and :dox:`BamFileOut` as concrete types.
 The class :dox:`BamFileIn` allows to read files in SAM or BAM format, whereas the class :dox:`BamFileOut` allows to write them.
 Nonetheless, **these functionalities are independent from the particular file format** and thus valid for all record-based file formats supported by SeqAn.